 Inspired by the success of last year’s recap of what we saw and liked in 2017, this article aims to summarize the progress made in making AI applicable to real products.
 The following paragraphs also address the most relevant events of the year relating to Natural Language Processing (henceforth, NLP), Deep Learning on graphs, Causal Inference, and the approach to ethics in the implementation of machine learning technologies.

 by Rafael Hernández, Jose A Rodríguez, Roberto Maestre, César de Pablo.

 One example is the appearance of frameworks to professionalize and automate ML platforms, such as MLFlow or Tensorflow TFX.
-In the domain of Efficient Neural Architecture Search (ENAS) we have witnessed the integration of AutoML into frameworks like Tensorflow, Keras and Pytorch.
+In the domain of Efficient Neural Architecture Search (ENAS) we have witnessed the integration of AutoML into frameworks such as Tensorflow, Keras and Pytorch.
 Also, Featuretools, an MIT-born framework to discover combinations of attributes, was applied for credit card fraud detection in collaboration with BBVA.

-Finally, we also find remarkable examples of ML breaking the boundaries of ‘departments’ of a company; the maximum exponent of re-use: Amazon offers SageMaker customers a time series forecasting model that they started developing internally for (their own) demand prediction; Uber deployed ML for (their own) financial forecasting.
+Finally, we also find remarkable examples of ML breaking the boundaries of ‘departments’ within a company; the maximum exponent of re-use: Amazon offers SageMaker customers a time series forecasting model that they started developing internally for (their own) demand prediction; Uber deployed ML for (their own) financial forecasting.

 Natural Language Processing